 The Operational Committee is the body for major strategic operational conditions.
-The committee is also responsible for ensuring the managerial handling of major and thematic operational issues.
+This includes ATP's tax policy, the technical platform of the pension and investment area and operational risks that are particularly relevant to the pensions and investment area.

 Furthermore, supplementary forums have been set up in a number of more specific areas, the decision-making powers of which concern more tangible aspects of ATP's current operations.